doctort57/Burger/README.md

 * re-routes the webpage back to the index, where the burger is now in the devoured column (via Handlebars)
 3. CREATE a new burger using the "Place Order" form, which...
 * hits a /burger/create route in Express to insert a new burger into the MySQL database
-* re-routes the webpage back to the index, where the burger is now ready to be eaten column (via Handlebars) Just for Fun
+* re-routes the webpage back to the index, where the burger is now ready to be esktop View o
-The app also has a funny "Whine" feature, where random sound effects are played to grieve a devoured burger.
-This feature uses jQuery click listeners.
-Lastly, the app's front-end design uses Bootstrap.
-This means that your burgers look just as tasty on mobile as they do on desktop.
-Please see the screenshots below...
-Screenshots
-* Desktop View
-o
 * Mobile View
 o